 In 2004, YAP started our Youth Endowment Fund.
 The purpose of the fund is to support our youth and families in pursuing college or vocational schools to advance their skills and economic opportunities.
 The Endowment began awarding scholarships in 2007.
-Since its inception, YAP staff have raised over $1 million for the Endowment and awarded over 100 scholarships, 34 in 2016 alone.
-Over 100 YAP employees contribute to this fund through weekly payroll deductions.
+Since its inception, YAP staff have raised over $1 million for the Endowment and awarded over nearly 200 scholarships.
+Over 300 YAP employees contribute to this fund through weekly payroll deductions.

 In 2014, the fund was renamed the Tom Jeffers Endowment Fund for Continuing Education in honor of YAP's founder.

 Two months after she began working with Tierra Williams, her YAP Advocate, career coach Yadirra Ramos recommended her for a YAP Tom Jeffers Endowment Fund for Continuing Education scholarship.

 Ramos helped Williams with her resume, and it wasn’t long before the young mom was working.

 “I was able to get a job very quick through the program,” she wrote in her scholarship application.

 When Sydney Washington applied for and learned that she would receive a YAP Tom Jeffers Endowment Fund for Continuing Education scholarship a year ago, she had already made great strides at turning her life around.
 She had been getting services from her YAP Advocate, career coach Yadirra Ramos.

 “I was introduced to YAP and all the wonderful people in it, through my two younger sisters who were already in the program.
 I had just gotten out of a really bad situation and I needed help,” she said.

 Ramos empowered her with practical life tools and guidance to help her see life beyond where she was.

 For Neha Manoj, YAP has been provided direction and other tools to help her as she takes steps towards her goal of becoming a doctor.